 The last part of verse four tells us why we have spiritual enemies when we follow Jesus.
 It says about the enemies, “they have not set God before them.”
 People who have refused the Lord and who do not look to the Lord will be very different from those who do look to the Lord and seek the Lord Jesus.
 What they love will be different.
 What they hate will be different.
 The rules that they live by will be different.
 What they want will be different.
 How they talk will be different.
 The unbelievers will notice the difference, and they will not like it because they will feel condemned.
 Misery loves company.
 That is one of the reasons that believers need to know when to separate from unbelievers.
 We want to be a good influence on them instead of them being a bad influence on us.
 It says in Psalms 1:1-3, “Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.
 But his delight is in the law of the LORD; and in his law doth he meditate day and night.
 And he shall be like a tree planted by the rivers of water, that bringeth forth his fruit in his season; his leaf also shall not wither; and whatsoever he doeth shall prosper.”

 You want to put all of your enemies in God’s hands.
 God knows what they need, and you do not.
 God loves them and wants to save their souls.
 Jesus died for them too.
 And Jesus told us to love our enemies for these very reasons.
 No, it is not fun to be attacked by an enemy.
 Remember that you are permitted to defend yourself.
-Just also remember to pray for them and rely upon the Lord’s help.
+Also remember to pray for them and rely upon the Lord’s help.

 The Bible says in Psalms 54:4, “Behold, God is mine helper: the Lord is with them that uphold my soul.”
 Because David prayed and because he looked to the Lord, David was confident that God would help him.
 One way that God helps us is that He uses other people to help us.
 That is why the last part of verse four says, “the Lord is with them that uphold my soul.”
 God will send other believers your way to encourage you and to exhort you and to be a good example to you.
 That is the purpose of Christian fellowship, and is one of the reasons to go to church gatherings.
 It says in Hebrews 10:25, “Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more as ye see the day approaching.”

 The Bible says in Psalms 54:5, “He shall reward evil unto mine enemies: cut them off in thy truth.”
 Once again David expresses confidence in God.
 David knows that God is all-powerful.
 David knows that God is good and holy.
 David knows that God is the Judge of the whole earth.
 David knows that God punishes sin and brings recompense and results to people’s deeds.
 Therefore, David knew that God would take care of David’s enemies.
+David also prayed to God to “cut them off in thy truth.”
+The “truth” is powerful.
+In the end the truth will always conquer lies.
+Speak the truth, love the truth, live by the truth and you will have great power in this world.
+People will trust you, they will love you, and they will listen to you.
+The truth always prevails.
+The truth heals, the truth builds, the truth conquers evil.
+The truth is wonderful.
+Interesting that Jesus said that He is the Truth.
+He is the living truth.
+The Bible is the written truth.

 The Bible says in Psalms 54:6-7, “I will freely sacrifice unto thee: I will praise thy name, O LORD; for it is good.
 For he hath delivered me out of all trouble: and mine eye hath seen his desire upon mine enemies.”
 David said in verse six, “I will freely sacrifice unto thee.”
 The key word is the word “freely.”
 True freedom comes when you know Christ as Savior.
 Jesus frees us from sin and guilt.
 Jesus frees us from hell.
 Jesus frees us from our past.
 Jesus frees us from fears of the future.
 Jesus frees us from the law.
 It is a wonderful thing to be free in your heart and in your soul.
 Once you understand your freedom, you can freely serve the Lord instead thinking that you must serve him out of obligation or because of some burden on your back.
 It says in Galatians 5:1, “Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.”